Editor’s note: This article was updated to provide relevant 2018 statistics.

 Here are the five top advantages Yandex has versus Google, which will help maintain Yandex’s share long into the future.

-1) Yandex is a portal.
 Yandex is the largest media destination in all of Russia and for many Russians, Yandex.ru is where they begin their day.
 In fact, Yandex is the largest media property in all of Russia.

 Much like Google, Yandex offers free email, live traffic maps, music, videos, photo storage and much more.
 Many of these same features are some of the products that Google used to grow its adoption in all around the world by introducing users to the Google brand.
 Google was able to lure users away from weaker products like Hotmail, Mapquest and even Dropbox to use the Google alternatives.
 In Russia, Google will not have this opportunity, as the Yandex versions are comparable, if not better.

-2) Yandex is better for Russian language search.
 Yandex was created specifically for the Russian market and is better able to handle specific Russian search challenges.
 In general, Google is not nearly as effective at parsing user intent over spelling in non-English search, but it is even weaker in Russian.

 For example, the Russian language is highly inflected and some words can have up to 20 different endings.
 All Russian nouns have a grammatical gender, and the gender of the noun will affect the rest of the words in the sentence.
 Even the spelling of individual’s name could change based on gender.
-To illustrate, Russian Prime Minister Vladmir Putin’s ex-wife has the last name “Putina” instead of just Putin.
+To illustrate, Russian President Vladimir Putin’s ex-wife has the last name “Putina” instead of just Putin.
 While Google’s search only ranks pages that are relevant to the specific user query as it is spelled, Yandex is able to parse the synonyms and user intent regardless of the user’s spelling.
 As a result, for highly infected search queries, Google is providing the weaker search experience and therefore does not make a solid case for why a user should use Google more frequently.

-4) Yandex is Russian.
 While Russians do have an affinity towards Russian brands they also seem to like foreign products.
 Nonetheless, in the wake of the Snowden/NSA scandal, Russians might prefer using Yandex simply because they distrust Google.

 In summary, while Yandex saw its market share rise over the last few years as its competitors Rambler and Mail.ru stumbled, Google’s market share of Russian search actually dropped slightly.
 Yandex is likely to continue to grow at the expense of Google due to market realities that just don’t exist outside of Russia.